 More a tip for the female members of the wedding party.
 Seats can be filled quickly in the waiting area so you may find yourself standing around for long periods of time.
 I wore low heels for our ceremony but, by the time we got to Brooklyn for pictures, my feet were sore.
 I’d definitely recommend popping a pair of comfortable shoes in your bag as a backup up.

 This may seem like a given, but you’ll be surprised at just how many people forget these.
 After talking to George, the gent who runs the flower stand outside of the City Clerks Office, we discovered that he also has an array of rings available to purchase on the day, as an emergency option.

 That’s it! *phew* So, I do hope that my post has been somewhat helpful to those of you looking at eloping to New York City.
 Congratulations and I’d love to see pictures/hear all about your big day!

-Please note: This post is to be used for guidance purposes only.
+This post is intended for guidance purposes only and refers to legalities required for UK residents.
 Please ensure that you check all the information needed with the local government before travelling.
-This refers to legalities required for UK residents.
-All information provided is correct at the time of publication (15.01.17)
+All information provided is correct at the time of publication.